exosphere-lang/examples/README.md

 # Exosphere Examples
-Example Exosphere programs
+Example Exosphere source code

-These example programs can be compiled by `exosphere` and valid CloudFormation templates produced.
+The example source code within this repository can be compiled by `exosphere` and valid CloudFormation templates produced.